 To verify that you have an active subscription and your account information is correct, contact the publisher’s support team.

-If you need more help with a paid subscription or other purchase through Google News, you can contact us.
+To get more help with a paid subscription or other Google News purchases, you can contact us.